What is a barcode you may ask.

 • Saves labour By avoiding manual inputting system.

 The answer is YES!
 Always ensure that coloured barcodes and backgrounds meet requirements for scanning acceptability.
 Click here to see a small selection we have created to guide you when deciding on using coloured barcodes.

 What are QR Codes?

-QR codes are huge in Japan and across the East, and are quickly becoming commonplace in the West.
-If you look closely at the products you purchase you will see QR codes on packaging but also shop displays, printed and billboard advertisements as well as in emails and on websites.
+QR codes are huge in Japan and across the East and are quickly becoming commonplace in the West.
+If you look closely at the products you purchase you will see QR codes on the packaging but also on shop displays, printed and billboard advertisements as well as in emails and on websites.
 The scope of use for QR codes really is huge, particularly for the marketing and advertising of products, brands, services and anything else you can think of.

 Also known as 3S Smart Barcode, DiSa barcodes are already fully integrated within thousands of retail stores across the US.

 Each item contains a “Smart Barcode” with the UPC and a unique item identifier (DiSa #) that when scanned at POS (sale or return) notifies the DiSa server of the sale and is validated for a correct transaction all within 200 Milliseconds.
 3S validates every return to only allow valid returns, saving suppliers and retailers.

 Please contact one of our sales team to find out more!

 Some different barcode types